teod/deep-clone-map/README.md

 #### Performance

-<b>Deep Clone Map</b> has a performance on par with other popular alternatives, but it offers more without using any dependencies.
+<b>Deep Clone Map</b> has a performance on par with other popular alternatives, but it doesn't use any dependencies, and in some instances provides more functionality.

 Some <b>benchmarks</b> running on MacOS Catalina and Node v12.13.0 using benchmark library: